DominikPenk/tktween/README.md

 ## Roadmap

-- [ ] Implement clean interface for parallel animations with varying lengths
+- [x] Implement clean interface for parallel animations with varying lengths
 - [ ] Implement animations for canvas objects
+- [ ] Implement frame skipping if workload is high